Skin care: Products

+maintains rules governing new technical and scientific developments, and bans animal testing.

+In the U.S., the Federal Food, Drug, and Cosmetic Act groups skin care products into two main categories: cosmetics and drugs.
+While prescription drugs must go through a strict approval process before they can be sold, cosmetics do not need FDA approval before being sold, although they are still monitored for labeling, safety, and are regulated.

+Cosmeceutical and nutricosmetic are marketing terms with no scientific evidence pertaining to skin care or health, and no acceptance for validity as skin care products under US law.

 Professional care

 Dermatologists and estheticians offer professional skin care services.
 Consulting with a dermatologist is recommended for persistent or severe skin conditions.
 They can prescribe medications and customized skin care treatments.
 Some example procedures include chemical peels, laser resurfacing, photorejuvenation, photodynamic therapy, dermabrasion and microdermabrasion, collagen induction therapy, injectable fillers, botox injection, retinol therapy, ultrasonic skin treatment, and hair removal.